redhat-cip/swift-ring-tool/README.md

         ssh 127.0.0.1 "ls -lah ${DEVICE:-/srv/node}/sdb3/objects/1977/9c2/3dc84eca83ff53e200ed3268b3ace9c2/"

-    An object assigned to partition 2 on one ring will be assigned to partition 4 OR 5 on a ring when the partition power is increased by one. swift-ring-tool follows this scheme in assigning devices to partitions; the objects just need to be renamed on the same device which is very fast.
+    An object assigned to partition 2 on one ring will be assigned to partition 4 OR 5 on a ring when the partition power is increased by one.
+    Decreasing the partition power by one changes the partition in the same way, for example an object on partition 4 or 5 now resides on partition 2. swift-ring-tool follows this scheme in assigning devices to partitions; the objects just need to be renamed on the same device which is very fast.

 1. **Move objects to new partitions**